Local Routing on a Convex Polytope in R^3: Routing Algorithm

-The worst-case stretch occurs when both $s$ and $t$ are not representatives, regardless of whether $s$ and $t$ are located on the same patch or on distinct patches.
+Let $s$ and $t$ be two not necessarily representative vertices of $P$.
 Let $\pi_r(s, t)$ be the path computed by the routing algorithm.
-Then, $\pi_r(s, t)$ is the concatenation of paths $\pi_r(s, u), \pi_r(u, v)$ and $\pi_r(v, t)$, where $u$ and $v$ are representatives such that the representative of $s$ is $u$ and the representative of $t$ is $v$.
-Since $s$ and $u$ belong to the same patch $\delta_i$ and since the plane orthogonal to $\delta_i'$ containing $s$ and $u$ is saved in the routing table at $s$, the stretch of $\pi_r(s, u)$ is solely due to the stretch induced by the greedy algorithm.
-The same is the case with $\pi(v, t)$.
-Consider the case in which both $s$ and $t$ belong to the same patch $\delta_i$.
-Here, the path $\pi_{G_i'}(u', v')$ in graph $G'$ consists of a sequence of line segments, each of which is an edge of $G_i'$ located on $P'$.
-Let $E$ be the set comprising line segments on $P$ such that every line segment in $E$ is due to the projection of a line segment in $\pi_{G'}(u', v')$ from $\delta_i'$ to $\delta_i$.
-Hence, the stretch of $\pi_r(u, v)$ relies on the stretch of $G_i'$ and the stretch due to the greedy algorithm for routing between the endpoints of each edge in $E$.
-Next, consider the other case in which two non-representative vertices $s$ and $t$ of $P$ with $s$ located on a patch $\delta_i$ and $t$ located on a patch $\delta_j$ with $i \ne j$.
-Let $u$ (resp. $v$) be the representative of $s$ (resp. $t$).
-The stretch of $\pi_r(u, v)$ relies on the stretch of $G'$, the stretch due to projecting each edge of $G'$ on some $\delta_k'$ to patch $\delta_k$, and the stretch caused by the greedy routing algorithm.
-The stretch in this latter case is an upper bound on the stretch for the former, wherein both $s$ and $t$ are located on the same patch.
-The following lemma upper bounds the stretch of $\pi_r(s, t)$ when $s$ and $t$ are located on distinct patches.
+In the worst-case, $\pi_r(s, t)$ is the concatenation of paths $\pi_r(s, u), \pi_r(u, v)$ and $\pi_r(v, t)$, where $u$ and $v$ are representatives such that the representative of $s$ is $u$ and the representative of $t$ is $v$.
+Since $s$ and $u$ belong to the same patch, say $\delta_i$, and since the plane orthogonal to $\delta_i'$ containing $s$ and $u$ is saved in the routing table at $s$, the stretch of $\pi_r(s, u)$ is solely due to the stretch induced by the greedy routing algorithm.
+The stretch due to the routing algorithm is upper bounded in Lemma~\ref{lem:stretchlineseg}.
+Analogously, the stretch of path $\pi_r(v, t)$ is upper-bounded.
+This analysis works even for $\pi_r(u, v)$ if both the representatives $u$ and $v$ belong to the same patch.
+Otherwise, the stretch of $\pi_r(u, v)$ relies on the stretch of $G'$, the stretch of the routing path computed by the algorithm in \cite{conf/spaa/ThorupZwick01} to route from $u$ to $v$, stretch due to projecting each edge along that path on $P$, and the stretch caused by our greedy routing algorithm.
+The following lemma provides an upper bound on the stretch of $\pi_r(s, t)$ when $s$ and $t$ lie on distinct patches.